charludo/ELAS-Frontend/src/components/Projects/E3Selector/README.md

 ### What our group did

 Due to python updates, the original course scraper ran into an encoding issue.
-After we fixed this, no further changes were necessary ro satisfy the requirements of StudyCompass.
+After we fixed this, no further changes were necessary to satisfy the requirements of StudyCompass.

 Scraping E3 Courses required major modifications to the scraper, since the tree structure of the LSF is different.
 Additional informaion was also required (like the description).
-Due to these changes, the post processing functionality of the original scraper was not usable for our usecase, so we had to write our own.
-This proved a lot more tricky than expected, since a lot of the sought-after information was hidden in larger texts, with no standard way of formulating it.
+Due to these changes, the post processing functionality of the original scraper was not usable for our purposes, so we had to write our own.
+This proved a lot more tricky than expected, since a lot of the sought-after information was hidden in larger texts, with no standard way of formulating them.
 (See for example the function `get_exams()` in `scrape_control.py`).

-Both the frontend view of the scraper and the integration of the scrapers into flask was also done by us.
+Both the frontend view of the scraper and the integration of the scrapers into flask was also done by our group.

 ## Built by